KingsMMA/SlashBed/README.md

 # SlashBed
-A fabric 1.21.4 mod that adds the /bed command.
+A fabric 1.21.4 server-side mod that adds the /bed command.
 This command lets players teleport to their bed.

 ### Commands
 - `/bed` - Teleport to the player's bed spawn location.